PoppyPop/integration_iregul/info.md

 `sensor` | Show info from iregul API.

 {% if not installed %}

 ## Installation

 1. Click install.
-1. In the HA UI go to "Configuration" -> "Integrations" click "+" and search for "Blueprint".
+1. In the HA UI go to "Configuration" -> "Integrations" click "+" and search for "IRegul".

 {% endif %}

 ## Configuration is done in the UI